YongliHe23/SequenceExamples-GE/pge2/README.md

               'blockDurationRaster', 4e-6, ...
               'B0', 3.0);
 ```
-If this results in overlapping RF/ADC dead/ringdown times, you can then adjust the timing as needed
+If this results in overlapping RF/ADC dead/ringdown times, you would then adjust the timing as needed
 by modifying the event delays and block durations when creating the .seq file.

 ### Sequence timing: Summary and further comments

-* When creating a segment, the interpreter inserts a 116us dead time at the end of each segment.
+* When loading a segment, the interpreter inserts a 116us dead time at the end of each segment.
 * The parameters `rfDeadTime`, `rfRingdownTime`, and `adcDeadTime` were included in the Pulseq MATLAB toolbox
 with Siemens scanners in mind, and as just discussed, setting them to 0 can in fact be a preferred option in many cases for GE users.
 This is because the default behavior in the Pulseq toolbox is to quietly insert corresponding gaps at the